cdklabs/construct-hub/docs/operator-runbook.md

 appropriate IAM permissions for.

-If you see this error, try checking that IAM permissions are configured correctly for the respective backend component.
+If you see this error, try checking that IAM permissions are configured correctly for the respective backend component (including policies on VPC resources if Construct Hub is running in a VPC, etc.).